Grynn/Datatables-Bootstrap3/README.md

 Datatables-Bootstrap3
 =====================

+Forked from Jowin/Datatables-Bootstrap3
+Not sure what changes I plan to make as yet :)

 Quick Start
 -------------------------------
 Copy these files and the images inside assets to your project and include them in the page.